parisambush/UA-Webpage-Test-Case-Generator/README.md

 R003:
 - Users can now choose from preset country sets or create their own.
 - Added country set for SENE, Nordics, and EUSO group.
-- Some cleanup of page styling and code cleanup
+- Some cleanup of page styling and code cleanup.

 R004:
 - Users can now choose from stage or live domains of SR2 or CAT CMS.

+R005:
+- Users can now input the page name they want to test on.
+- Appended English locales to all created URLs.

 Usage:
-Coming soon!
+1 - Download the Selenium IDE plugin in Firefox through Firefox addons (Ctrl+Shift+A).
+Then open up both the Selenium IDE addon and the UA Webpage Test Case Generator.
+2 - Create your test case in Selenium IDE.
+Make sure your test case has just one open tag in it.
+This tag will be modified with generated URLs based on what you choose.
+3 - Click on the source tab in Selenium IDE and copy and paste the code in the filed which says "Insert Selenium IDE test code here".
+4 - Set your parameters for country set, domain set, and page name in their respective fields.
+Once done, click the "Generate Code" button at the bottom of the screen.
+5 - The code for your test cases will be generated in the code field.
+Copy this code back into the source under the "source" tab in Selenium IDE.
+You can now run you test cases for all the country versions of the page you specified.

 System Requirements:
 To use this app, you must have a current version of Firefox with the Selenium IDE add on installed.
+You must have JavaScript enabled.